Head CoachRead More

 Offensive CoordinatorRead More

-The 2016 season marks Matt Ballard's third as offensive coordinator as he enters his 13th year on the Amherst sidelines.
-He will also continue to serve as the offensive line coach, a position he fulfilled for the past nine years.
+The 2017 season marks Matt Ballard's fourth as offensive coordinator as he enters his 14th year on the Amherst sidelines.
+He will also continue to serve as the offensive line coach, a position he fulfilled for the past ten years.
 Prior to taking over offensive line responsibilities, Ballard served as the Purple & White's defensive line coach and special teams coordinator.

 Ballard joined Amherst after five seasons as offensive coordinator and offensive line coach at Worcester Polytechnic Institute, three seasons as the head coach at Cathedral High School in nearby Springfield, Mass., another three-season stint as the offensive line coach at WPI, and two years as a graduate assistant at the University of Albany.
 While at Albany, Ballard worked on the same staff as Amherst head coach E.J.
 Mills and earned a master’s degree in education.
 Ballard graduated from Albany in 1990 and was a two-year starter at offensive tackle, earning CoSIDA Academic All-District honors as a senior.